IdeaHaven/tilden/README.md

 Have [Yeoman](http://yeoman.io/) installed
 Have [Yeoman Angular Generator](https://github.com/yeoman/generator-angular) installed Follow the directions [here](https://github.com/yeoman/generator-angular) *USING* flags: `--coffee --minsafe`
+Note: yeoman generators should not be executed in the root directory but rather within the /client or /server directories.

 Global Package Requirements
 ===========================